surskitty/pokeemerald/docs/tutorials/ai_functions_overview.md

 `IsMoxieTypeAbility(u32 ability)` -- Abilities that raise stats upon KO.

 `DoesAbilityRaiseStatsWhenLowered(u32 ability)` -- Abilities like Defiant or Contrary.

+`DoesIntimidateRaiseStats(abilityDef)` -- abilities like Guard Dog in addition to Defiant and Contrary.

 `ShouldTriggerAbility(u32 battlerAtk, u32 battlerDef, u32 ability)` -- Under what circumstances do you attack into an Ability that buffs the Pokemon hit?